Insulation Layer

 Fleece

 Fleece (typically 100, 200 or 300 weight) have been the most commonly used insulation layer for the last forty years.
-Reasons to use fleece include: price, durability, breathability, and fleece dries very quickly.
+Reasons to use fleece include: price, durability, breathability, and low water absorption/retention.
 Finally, compressed fleece retains it’s warmth which is very useful in pants that you might use to sit on a cold surface or gloves when holding ice tools.
 100wt and 200wt fleece were designed to be used as active insulation.

-Polartec Thermal Pro High Loft (which first appeared in the Patagonia R2/R3) is the nicest fleece material in terms of comfort and warmth / weight in my opinion.
-I found that Thermal Pro which was the same weight as a 200wt fleece, was warmer than a traditional 300wt fleece.
+Polartec Thermal Pro High Loft (which first appeared in the Patagonia R2/R3) is the nicest fleece material in terms of comfort and warmth / weight.
+I found that Thermal Pro which was the same weight as a traditionl 200wt fleece, was warmer than a traditional 300wt fleece.
 There was a nice discussion about fleece as a staple for backpacking.
-I am very fond of combining a light fleece with a high loft vest.
+I am fond of combining a light fleece with a high loft vest.

 WindPro is one of the few forms of fleece that is somewhat wind resistant while still being adequately breathable.
-I generally recommend against using WindStopper and Windbloc fleece because they don’t breath well and aren’t as warm for weight as other fleece when using a shell.
+I generally do not recommend using WindStopper and Windbloc fleece because they don’t breath well and aren’t as warm for weight as other fleece when using a shell.

 “Active” Insulation

-Polartec Alpha Direct combined with a separate highly breathable shell is excellent as an active insulation layer.
+Polartec Alpha Direct combined with a separate highly breathable shell is excellent active insulation layer (IMHO the best).
 I have been using a Macpac Nitro Hoody since 2021.
-It’s warmer and lighter than Polartec PowerGrid found in heavy bases like Patagonia Thermal Weight Capiline, about the same warmth as a good 100wt fleece, though it’s more fragile.
-A big advantage of Alpha over a traditional fleece is how air permeable it is and how little water it absorbs / how quickly it can dry.
-Very light insulate without a shell, surprisingly warm under a shell.
-I can feel air flow at walking speed in still air.
-I am comfortable sitting in 68F wearing the Nitro and a tee-shirt, but when I pull up the hood and layer on a shell I am comfortable down to 40F doing light work (walking <2mph).
-I expect when combined with an EPIC shell it would provide excellent cold weather rain protection when active.
-There are a number of pullover hoodies made my cottage gear companies such as timmermade, superiorfleece, senchi designs, and farpointe.
+It’s lighter and warmer than Patagonia Thermal Weight Capiline which uses Polartec PowerGrid as well as 100wt fleece like that Patagonia R1.
+A downside compared to these is AD is more fragile… best as a middle layer.
+On the plus, it dries super fast because the fabric doesn’t absorb much water and the open weave lets water drain out easily.
+The other advantage as a mid-layer is its high air permeability which is it’s secret for being useful over a wide range of conditions.
+When uncovered or heavily ventilated it provides almost no insulation, but when fully covered with a shell it is surprisingly warm.
+I can feel air flow at walking speeds in still air.
+I am comfortable sitting in 68F wearing the Nitro and a tee-shirt, but when I pull the hood up and layer on a shell I am warm enough down to 40F when static, colder when active.
+I expect when combined with an EPIC shell it would provide excellent cold weather rain protection when active in highly abrasive conditions that would kill the typical WP/B shell.
+There are a number of pullover/hoodies made by cottage gear companies such as superiorfleece, senchi designs, farpointe, timmermade (garage grown gear stocks AD from a number of vendors).
 There are a few jackets with zippers, typically using heavier versions of Alpha Direct including the Rab’s Alpha Flash, OMM Core, and the Ursus-UL Jacket.
+For more info about AD, listen to a podcast discussing Alpha Direct history and use.
 A materials not quite a performance at Alpha Direct, but more durable and often cheaper is Teijin Octa (called AirMesh when used by Mountain Hardware).
+See JCH’s brief write-up comparing AD and Octa.

 Other Insulation Options